 It’s common for an interviewer to ask for an hour or two of your time to complete an assignment.
 Sometimes, the assignment will even say: “This should only take an hour.”

 It is not, however, normal for them to expect you to donate 15 hours of your time.
 In situations like these, the best-case scenario is that your potential new boss doesn’t care about work-life balance and doesn’t see why demanding that you complete such a time-intensive project is inappropriate.

 To complete work assignments, I’ve typically been given about a week.
 In some cases, the interviewer allowed me to submit it on my own time.
 For an assignment that would take a couple of hours maximum to complete, this is reasonable.

 If they ask you to submit it within the next day or two, they’re simply not respecting the fact that you may (and probably do) have other responsibilities and engagements.
 They are putting their own hiring needs above your personal needs, which is not a great indication of what kind of employer they would be moving forward.

 You’ve been given outdated material

 Most of the time, it’s totally legit (and wise, in my opinion) for companies to assign a project as a way of observing your skills.
-But, what do you do if you’re not sure if the request is fair or legitimate?
+But what do you do if you’re not sure if the request is fair or legitimate?

 If you’re not sure that your intellectual property is safe, ask the interviewer what they plan to do with your completed assignment.
 This is a completely reasonable question that they should be glad to answer.
 If you find that they don’t have an answer for you or they are unwilling to walk you through their process, you can estimate that they have dubious intentions.

-If all else fails, don’t forget that you’re never obligated to proceed in the interview process.
-Just as they’re interviewing you, you’re interviewing them, and can politely let them know that you’d like to withdraw your application if at any point if you’ve decided this position isn’t for you.
+Just as they’re interviewing you, you’re interviewing them.
+You can politely let them know that you’d like to withdraw your application at any point if you’ve decided this position isn’t for you.